mcmtilman/SwiftPuLP/README.md

 ## Dependencies

-SwiftPulp depends on the *Collections* and *PythonKit* packages.
+SwiftPuLP depends on the *Collections* and *PythonKit* packages.
+It also uses *CharacterSet* from *Foundation*.

 ## Requirements

-SwiftPulp needs PuLP to be installed and may require the PYTHON_LIBRARY environment variable to be set.
+SwiftPuLP needs PuLP to be installed and may require the PYTHON_LIBRARY environment variable to be set.

 ## Compatibility

-SwiftPulp was tested on macOS Big Sur 11.6 with XCode 13.1, Python 3.9.7 and PuLP 2.5.1.
+SwiftPuLP was tested on macOS Big Sur 11.6 with XCode 13.1, Python 3.9.7 and PuLP 2.5.1.

 ## Status